Skip to content

 CloudWatch

 AWS's logging, metrics, and alerting service.
 Every ECS container logs to a CloudWatch log group.
-When debugging AWS deployments, CloudWatch logs are the primary source of truth.

 Secrets Manager